CONTACT US FOR A FREE CONSULTATION 617.720.0332

 WHAT IS AN APPRAISAL?

-An appraisal is a researched professional opinion.
-An appraisal is a researched narrative thesis supported by evidence and logic.
-It is manifestly improbable to be able to identify and value everything in the world made by people.
-Therefore, a personal property appraisal involves the identification of the property. its value characteristics, its market, and proceeds to extensive research.to develop evidence to support the opinion.
+An appraisal is a researched professional opinion in the form of a narrative thesis supported by evidence and logic.
+It is manifestly impossible to know the identity and value of everything in the world.
+Therefore, an appraisal involves the identification of the property. its value characteristics, its market, and includes extensive research.to develop evidence to support the opinion.

 • Lord and Burnham Imperial Conservatory donated to The Trustees of Reservations